Talbot (crater)

 Talbot is a small lunar impact crater on the Mare Smythii, near the eastern limb of the Moon.
 It lies between a pair of larger, flooded craters, with Runge to the west and Haldane to the west-northwest.
 The crater is entirely surrounded by the dark lunar mare.
 It is a circular, bowl-shaped formation with an almost featureless interior floor.
 The outer rim has a slightly higher albedo than the surrounding terrain, but the floor is as dark as the mare.

+The crater's name was approved by the IAU in 1976.